Grisou13/mawie/docs/events.md

 # Why events and not just python async?

 I can understand the question, and the answer is very simple.
 Qt doesn't play well with async.
-The other problem is, how would it be possible to add data passing through compoenents at runtime with signals, well that's ok for Gui compoenents, what about background processes then?
+The other problem is, how would it be possible to add data passing through compoenents at runtime with signals, well that's ok for Gui compoenents, what about background processes then, bound them to Qt so if we want to create a web service or a cli we need to recreate them?

 We decided to create a very simple event system.
 It allows us to pass data back and forth in the app and all it's components.
 Simple?